hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 rising productivity were critical contributions to Europe's economic growth between 1350 and 1850 (Lucassen and Unger 2011).

-## Box 4.16 Contribution of sail ships to Dutch energy use {.featuretitle}
+Box 4.16 Contribution of sail ships to Dutch energy use

 Information on tonnages and speeds that would allow us to calculate the energies needed to move individual ships on long voyages, or to come up